 “You’ll need a c-section,” she continued, before giving me the brief rundown of risks and statistics.

-Tears began streaming down my face as I quickly grieved the birth plan I was giving up.
+Tears streamed down my face as I quickly grieved the birth plan I was giving up.
 The birth plan—that, up until that point—had been incredibly flexible.
-It was so flexible, in fact, that I hadn’t even bothered to write it down.
+It was so flexible, in fact, I hadn’t even bothered to write it down.
 My birth plan was simple:

 Go as long as possible without drugs.
 Attempt a water birth.
-If I start saying the f-word, bring me the drugs.
+If I start saying bad words, bring me the drugs ASAP.

 See?
 Simple.
 There was no five-page plan, no birth playlist, no list of demands.
-And yet, upon hearing that my easy-breezy birth plan was not, indeed, going to be the plan, I was nothing short of devastated.
+And yet, upon hearing that my easy-breezy birth plan was not going to be the plan, I was nothing short of devastated.

 The whole scene was equal parts hilarious and pathetic.

 When I wasn’t lying upside down on the ironing board, I was doing cat-cow exercises and various yoga poses.
 I cried on and off all night, desperately trying to keep my hormones in check and my optimism high.

 “Do you want to take a bath?
 It might help you relax,” my husband suggested.

 I followed his advice, and immediately burst out laughing when I stepped into the tub.
 He had taped a picture above the faucet, an illustrated baby in the head down position with the caption, “C’mon baby!
 You can do it!”

 The next day we returned to the birth center to see if our home tricks had worked.
 They hadn’t.
 We met the doctor for an external cephalic version treatment, which is a fancy way of saying she tried to turn the baby manually with her hands.